Government may regulate insurance IP riders if cost of cancer care continues to escalate

 He urged people to consider the long-term cost of their insurance products against the level of protection they need.
 He added: “We will review how to improve the transparency of cancer drug prices to help patients make informed decisions and encourage providers to calibrate their mark-ups.”

-He said the price mark-up of cancer drugs by some healthcare providers may be significant, and was encouraged by the previous “as-charged” coverage offered by IPs and riders, “which provide for effectively limitless claims”.
+He said the price mark-up of cancer drugs by some healthcare providers may be significant, and was encouraged by the previous “as-charged” coverage offered by IPs and riders that provided for “effectively limitless claims”.

 With the changes to financing, the high cost of non-CDL treatments “will have to be reflected in the rider premiums rather than loaded onto MediShield Life and IP premiums for the broad majority.
-In other words, the high costs of non-cost effective drugs will not be socialised.”
+In other words, the high costs of non-cost effective drugs will not be socialised”, he said.

 Responding to a query from Mr Louis Chua (Sengkang GRC) on whether the new rider coverage for cancer will drive up premiums, Mr Ong noted that such premiums need to be paid in cash and not from MediSave, unlike IPs.